 To make an anti-submarine attack using Hedgehog or Squid:

-1. Move towards the enemy submarine.

-2. Line up the red circle (shows where weapon will fall) onto the green sonar contact marker.
+- 1. Select Hedgehog or Squid using the Action Button. - 2.
+Move towards the enemy submarine. - 3.
+Line up the red circle (shows where weapon will fall) onto the green sonar contact marker.